-Financial instrument Classification

-Financial assets

-Cash and cash equivalents Amortized cost

-Receivables Amortized cost

-Deferred consideration Amortized cost

-Financial liabilities

-Accounts payable and accrued liabilities Amortized cost
+Financial instrument Classification Financial assets Cash and cash equivalents Receivables Deferred consideration Amortized cost Amortized cost Amortized cost Financial liabilities Accounts payable and accrued liabilities Factoring liability Amortized cost Amortized cost

-Factoring liability Amortized cost

 Measurement

 Financial assets and liabilities at FVTPL

 Financial assets and liabilities carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the profit or loss.
 Realized and unrealized gains and losses arising from changes in the fair value of the financial assets and liabilities held at FVTPL are recognized in profit or loss in the period in which they arise.
 Where management has opted to recognize a financial liability at FVTPL, any changes associated with the Company's own credit risk will be recognized in profit or loss.
 The Company does not have any FVTPL financial assets and liabilities.